+Resourc es

-- Completed Worksheet A - Worksheets B and C
+Worksheets B and C

+Learning By the end of the lesson:

-- all learners should be able to describe the appearing cross method - most learners should be able to write a plan that uses this method - some learners will be able to explain how the potential error with this method can be reduced.
+objective all learners should be able to describe the appearing cross method.

+method most learners should be able to write a plan that uses this

-Timings
+method

+• some learners will be able to explain how the potential error with

+this method can be reduced.

-Activity
+Timings Activity

+Starter/Introduction

-Explain to your learners that they are going to plan an experiment to investigate the effect of temperature on the rate at which casein in milk is hydrolysed by a protease.
+5 min Explain to your learners that they are going to plan an experiment to investigate the effect of temperature on the rate at which casein in milk is hydrolysed by a protease.
 Ask learners in groups of 2-3, to review why temperature affects enzymes (impact on rate of collisions, hydrogen bonding, tertiary structure, shape of active site, complementary fit of substrate).
 You could ask your learners to draw a concept map.

+Main lesson

-Explain that casein gives milk its white colour.
+10 min Explain that casein gives milk its white colour.
 Ask learners to use their knowledge from the previous lesson to suggest ways of measuring the rate of the reaction.
-They should suggest finding the time taken for the white colour of the milk to disappear - this would be taken as the end-point of the reaction.
+The should suggest finding the time taken for the white colour of the milk to disappear - this would be taken as the end-point of the reaction.
 Ensure learners appreciate that this is a subjective judgement that will vary for different learners.
 Ask your learners how they might standardise the end-point of the reaction and how accurate their method would be.

-Give learners Worksheet B. Ask them to take a few minutes to think about how the experiment works and how the appearing cross method could be adapted for the experiment they're going to do, then ask them to discuss their ideas with a partner.
-Make sure everyone agrees that they would measure the time taken for the cross to appear as the milk decolorises.
+Give learners Worksheet B .
+Ask them to take a few minutes to think about how the experiment works and how the appearing cross method could be adapted for the experiment they're going to do, then ask them to discuss their ideas with a partner.
+Make sure everyone agrees that they would measure the time taken for the cross appear as the milk decolorises.
 Learners should understand that they are measuring membrane permeability indirectly by depth of solution.

 Explain that they are now going to plan the experiment.
 Learners can use their answers to Worksheet A, and Worksheet B for help.
-Specify that they will use 5 cm3 of protease solution and 10 cm3 of milk for each reaction.
+Specify that they will use 5 of protease solution and 10 cm3 of milk for each reaction.
 Tell your learners the optimum temperature for the bacterial protease you plan to use so that they may select an appropriate temperature range.
-Ask for suggestions for a suitable control experiment and why; do they need to time this one and if not, why not?
-Emphasise the importance of them being able to justify each of their decisions.
+Ask for suggestions for a suitable con experiment and why; do they need to time this one and if not, why not?
+Emphase the importance of them being able to justify each of their decisions.
 You may need to prompt learners during the writing of their plans.
-In particular, they need to describe how they will ensure that both the substrate and enzyme are at the right temperature before the reaction starts.
+In particular, need to describe how they will ensure that both the substrate and enzyme are a right temperature before the reaction starts.
 You may choose to support your learners with Worksheet C, which provides prompts for planning an experiment